50+ things to do this weekend in Newport County

 - Newport Burger Bender throughout Newport & Bristol Counties

-- 3 pm – The Friends Winter Music Series: The Naticks at Jamestown Philomenian Library
+- 3 pm – Winter Foreign Film Series: First They Killed My Father at Jamestown Philomenian Library

 Official Newport Winter Festival Activities